bazhenov/bazhenov.github.com/content/posts/2023-05-pairwise-microbenchmarking/index.md

 In this article, I discuss the [challenges](#challenges) associated with testing algorithm performance, focusing primarily on microbenchmarks rather than overall application performance, although some principles apply to both.
 I provide a [brief overview of efforts to address](#addressing) these challenges and highlight some limitations we're encountering.

 Subsequently, I introduce an alternative method of performance testing called [paired benchmarking](#paired), which effectively tackles some of these challenges.
-While paired benchmarking is a [well-known statistical technique](https://en.wikipedia.org/wiki/Paired_difference_test), as far as I am aware, it has not yet been implemented in any benchmarking tools.
+While paired testing is a [well-known statistical technique](https://en.wikipedia.org/wiki/Paired_difference_test), as far as I am aware, it has not yet been implemented in any benchmarking tools.

 Finally, I present the [experimental results](#results) and [share the Rust source code](https://github.com/bazhenov/rust-paired-benchmarks) for those interested in experimenting with this concept.